ArchieDev242/ASCII_Match_3_Raylib/README.md

 A classic Match 3 puzzle game built with **C** and **Raylib**, featuring ASCII-style graphics and smooth animations.
 This project demonstrates modern C programming practices, build system configuration with CMake and Make, and game development fundamentals.

+> **P.S.** This game was created by following a tutorial for learning and practicing **C programming** and **Raylib** game development.
+It serves as an educational project to demonstrate fundamental game development concepts and modern C coding practices.

 ## 🎥 Gameplay Demo

 <div align = "center">